WordStack/WordStack/README.md

 - If you use Cloudflare, you should set status of DNS Tab to 'DNS only'.
 The status 'DNS and HTTP proxy (CDN)' could disable to open and enter to a room.

 ### License
+- [GNU Affero General Public License v3.0](https://github.com/WordStack/WordStack/blob/master/LICENSE) for new source codes from wordstack in this repository.
-- [GNU General Public License](https://github.com/JJoriping/KKuTu/blob/master/LICENSE) for all source codes in this repository.
+- [GNU General Public License](https://github.com/JJoriping/KKuTu/blob/master/LICENSE) for all source codes (except for new codes from wordstack) in this repository.
 - [Creative Commons License CC BY](https://creativecommons.org/licenses/by/4.0/) for all images and sounds in this repository.
 	- But if you use these for operating KKuTu service provided by this repository, you may omit the attribution(BY).